d2s/Documentation/docs/source/source.md

 ## Configurations

 The `Configurations` objects holds required data, as an array of `configuration` objects, about all tasks including all parameters for rsync and user selected parameters.
 Adding a task results in two new `configuration` objects, one for backup and for restore.
-All `configuration` objects (a struct about one task) are stored in memory in an array of `Configurations` in order loaded from permanent storage.
+All `configuration` objects, which is a struct about one task, are stored in memory in an array of `configuration` objects in order loaded from permanent storage.
 Last timestamp for execution is also stored in the `configuration` object.

 Documentation of [Configurations](configs/configuration.md).